Summer Sweet Corn and Tomato Salad

 Note: This post may contain affiliate links for your convenience.
 If you make a purchase, this site may receive a small commission at no additional cost to you.
 You can read my full disclosure policy here.

-Summer time just beckons us to eat fresh produce, doesn’t it?
-With gardens bursting with plenty of vegetables and fruits, and with sweltering heat that begs us to leave our ovens off, it’s like our bodies crave cool and refreshing dishes.
+Summer time is the perfect time to make use of fresh produce at its peak.
+Gardens are bursting with plenty of vegetables and fruits, and the sweltering heat begs us to leave our ovens off.

 Tender, sweet corn and ripe, juicy tomatoes were made to be enjoyed together.
 Add some fresh basil, green onions, feta cheese, and a simple vinaigrette to the mix, and it’s a match made in heaven.